 Two Expedition Leaders Mean More Choices for You

-Not only does traveling with two Expedition Leaders ensure the ultimate in personal service and attention, but with two guides, we can divide up the group to pursue different activities, accommodating varied interests (canoeing vs. hiking, for instance) and physical ability levels (a nature walk vs. a more challenging hike).
+Not only does traveling with two Expedition Leaders ensure the ultimate in personal service and attention, but with two guides (once we reach a minimum of eight people in a group), we can divide up the group to pursue different activities, accommodating varied interests (canoeing vs. hiking, for instance) and physical ability levels (a nature walk vs. a more challenging hike).
 Two guides ensures the utmost in flexibility!

 Expert Naturalist Guides Enhance Your Experience